 Speak to Island Peak Experts

 Island peak is also drawing an interesting mix of people.
 Most of whom have no idea what they are getting themselves in for.
 Just over 200 permits were issues in September with only 14 people reaching the summit.
 8 of those were Ian Taylor Trekking clients.
 Our summit night/day was 19 hours.
+I have personally been on 19 Island Peak Trips and not that excited about the future of climbing on Island peak.

 We had to fix our own ropes in deep snow and this took more time than expected.
 We left high camp at 2am and didn’t reach the summit until 11:20am.
 There were no ladder crossings this season but there was a lot of up and down while crossing the glacier and getting up the head wall was slow going in deep snow.
 BE PREPARED!!
 Island peak is a mountaineering peak and you never know what you will be dealt in the post monsoon season.